digiaonline/react-boilerplate/docs/01-coding-conventions.md

 const obj2.z = 2
 ```

-## Const and Let statements
+## Variables

+### Const

 Use [const](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/const) whenever possible.
-Note that you can use `const` even for arrays and objects as long as you do not try to assign a new reference to the variable.
+Note that you can use `const` even for arrays and objects as long as you do not assign a new reference to that variable.

 **Do**